Guell Park ©

-Antonio Gaudi left his mark on Barcelona nowhere more than in the gardens of Guell Park.
+Catalan architect, Antonio Gaudi, was known as the greatest exponent of Catalan Modernism, and left his mark on Barcelona nowhere more than in the gardens of Guell Park.
 Sitting on Camel Hill and offering splendid views of the city, it was originally planned to be a garden city suburb.
 But only two houses were completed before it was turned into a public recreational park.
 The gardens are festooned with examples of Gaudi's strange and mesmerising work, including flights of stairs, columns, and a plaza decorated with mosaics.
 Famous features include Gaudi's dragon, and the Sala Hipostila, or Doric Temple, which is a forest of 88 stone columns.
 Gaudi enjoyed experimenting with natural forms and the park is a fascinating mixture of art and nature.
-The pink fairytale house standing at the entrance to the park was once home to Gaudi and his niece.
-However, it's now a museum containing some Gaudi-designed furniture, décor, drawings, and portraits.
-Guided walking tours of the park are available and usually very informative, but it is enjoyable to stroll around without a guide too.
-To fully explore the park at your leisure you will need at least half a day.